netvc/testing/draft-ietf-netvc-testing.md

 The Bjontegaard rate difference, also known as BD-rate, allows the measurement of the bitrate reduction offered by a codec or codec feature, while maintaining the same quality as measured by objective metrics.
 The rate change is computed as the average percent difference in rate over a range of qualities.
 Metric score ranges are not static - they are calculated either from a range of bitrates of the reference codec, or from quantizers of a third, anchor codec.
 Given a reference codec and test codec, BD-rate values are calculated as follows:

 - Rate/distortion points are calculated for the reference and test codec.
-  - There need to be enough points so that at least four points lie within the quality levels, and one point must lie outside of the quality range on each side.
+  - There need to be enough points so that at least four points lie within the quality range, and one point must lie outside of the quality range on each side.
   - Additional points outside of the range should be discarded.
 - The rates are converted into log-rates.
 - A piecewise cubic hermite interpolating polynomial is fit to the points for each codec to produce functions of log-rate in terms of distortion.